dart-lang/site-www/src/tools/pub/dependencies.md

   the API should stay the same
   and your code should run as before — but test to make sure.
-  If you modify the pubspec and update to a new major version, then you might encounter breaking changes.
+  If you modify the pubspec and update to a new major version, then you might encounter breaking changes, so you need to test even more thoroughly.

 ---